plumed/plumed2/src/pycv/joss/paper.md

 Python language.
 CV implementations may thus be modified and tested independently of the main code, with essentially no "test latency".
-Of note, coordinates are processed as `numpy` arrays, making it convenient to leverage the vast array of numerical algorithms provided by `numpy`, `scipy`, and countless other open-source modules.
-Furthermore, just-in-time compilation and reverse-mode automatic differentiation are available via Google's JAX library.
+Of note, coordinates are processed as `numpy` arrays, making it convenient to leverage the vast set of linear algebra and numerical algorithms provided by `numpy`, `scipy`, and many other open-source modules.
+Furthermore, just-in-time compilation and reverse-mode automatic differentiation are easily accessible using Google's JAX library.

 # Usage